MicrosoftLearning/mslearn-ai-services/Instructions/Exercises/03-monitor-ai-services.md

 6. Re-run the **rest-test** command multiple times to generate some call activity (you can use the **^** key to cycle through previous commands).
 7. Return to the **Metrics** page in the Azure portal and refresh the **Total Calls** count chart.
 It may take a few minutes for the calls you made using *curl* to be reflected in the chart - keep refreshing the chart until it updates to include them.

+## Clean up resources

+If you're not using the Azure resources created in this lab for other training modules, you can delete them to avoid incurring further charges.

+1. Open the Azure portal at `https://portal.azure.com`, and in the top search bar, search for the resources you created in this lab.

+2. On the resource page, select **Delete** and follow the instructions to delete the resource.
+Alternatively, you can delete the entire resource group to clean up all resources at the same time.

 ## More information

 One of the options for monitoring Azure AI services is to use *diagnostic logging*.
 Once enabled, diagnostic logging captures rich information about your Azure AI services resource usage, and can be a useful monitoring and debugging tool.
 It can take over an hour after setting up diagnostic logging to generate any information, which is why we haven't explored it in this exercise; but you can learn more about it in the [Azure AI Services documentation](https://docs.microsoft.com/azure/ai-services/diagnostic-logging).